By Chere Di Boscio

 Earth Day means different things to different people, but for us, it’s an opportunity to celebrate fashion and beauty companies that are really making a difference, be it by shunning toxic materials for natural options; using innovative technologies to bypass typical industrial pollution, or by ensuring more equality and evenly distributed incomes for their employees.

-Our 2018 roundup puts the spotlight on a diversity of initiatives, from ultra-high tech diamond manufacturers to botanical beauty products and beyond, that are making Earth Day every day in terms of their business practices.
+Our 2019 roundup puts the spotlight on a diversity of initiatives, from fun games made from upcycled products to botanical beauty products and beyond, that are making Earth Day every day in terms of their sustainable and ethical business practices.

 All wood used by the brand is sourced from Made & Ways, sculptors who dig up and recycle root wood from old commercial plantations all across Indonesia.
 Tree roots left behind by loggers take hundreds of years to decompose and have little value for the soil.
 By using this waste material, Saya ensures they are making as little impact on the environment as possible.